mylovemyon/TryHackMe/Rooms/Breaching Active Directory.md

 2. Run ping <THM DC IP> - This will verify that the network is active.
 If you do not get a response from the ping, it means that the network is not currently active.
 If your network says that it is running after you have refreshed the room page and you still get no ping response, contact THM support but simply waiting for the network timer to run out before starting the network again will fix the issue.
 3. Run nslookup tryhackme.com <THM DC IP> - This will verify that the DNS server within the network is active, as the domain controller has this functional role.
 If the ping command worked but this does not, time to contact support since there is something wrong.
 It is also suggested to hit the network reset button.
 4. Finally, run nslookup tryhackme.com - If you now get a different response than the one in step three, it means there is something wrong with your DNS configuration.
 Go back to the configuration steps at the start of the task and follow them again.
 A common issue seen on Kali is that the DNS entry is placed as the second one in your `/etc/resolv.conf` file.
 By making it the first entry, it will resolve the issue.

+## OSINT and Phishing
+Two popular methods for gaining access to that first set of AD credentials is Open Source Intelligence (OSINT) and Phishing.
+We will only briefly mention the two methods here, as they are already covered more in-depth in other rooms.

+### OSINT
+OSINT is used to discover information that has been publicly disclosed.
+In terms of AD credentials, this can happen for several reasons, such as:
+- Users who ask questions on public forums such as [Stack Overflow](https://stackoverflow.com/) but disclose sensitive information such as their credentials in the question.
+- Developers that upload scripts to services such as [Github](https://github.com/) with credentials hardcoded.
+- Credentials being disclosed in past breaches since employees used their work accounts to sign up for other external websites.
+Websites such as [HaveIBeenPwned](https://haveibeenpwned.com/) and [DeHashed](https://www.dehashed.com/) provide excellent platforms to determine if someone's information, such as work email, was ever involved in a publicly known data breach.

+By using OSINT techniques, it may be possible to recover publicly disclosed credentials.
+If we are lucky enough to find credentials, we will still need to find a way to test whether they are valid or not since OSINT information can be outdated.
+In Task 3, we will talk about NTLM Authenticated Services, which may provide an excellent avenue to test credentials to see if they are still valid.

+### Phishing
+Phishing is another excellent method to breach AD.
+Phishing usually entices users to either provide their credentials on a malicious web page or ask them to run a specific application that would install a Remote Access Trojan (RAT) in the background.
+This is a prevalent method since the RAT would execute in the user's context, immediately allowing you to impersonate that user's AD account.
+This is why phishing is such a big topic for both Red and Blue teams.

+###